 After this you’ll have everything you need to know to create a great plan for your teen’s four years.
-You will be confident and you’ll know you haven’t missed anything.
+You will be confident and you’ll know you haven’t missed anything that belongs on the homeschool transcript.
 That’s a good feeling!

 To watch the video version of this content, click here: https://youtu.be/ZownPq9WqkU.

 Please leave a review on your favorite platform so they will know you’re out there!
 THANKS!

 This episode has been sponsored by Music in Our Homeschool!